thirdtank/brut/brutrb.com/components.md

 Brut provides a way to create a *page private* component that exists as an inner class of a page.
 It's not truly private, since it's still a Ruby class anyone can use, but it's form and source location communicate intent.

-They can be created with `bin/scaffold`:
+They can be created with `brut scaffold`:

 ```
-bin/scaffold component --page HomePage Widget
+brut scaffold component --page HomePage Widget
 # => app/src/front_end/page/home_page/widget_component.rb
 # => specs/front_end/page/home_page/widget_component.spec.rb
 ```